skatkov/stoic/README.md

 Epictetus, great Stoic philospher and slave, once told to his students that "philosophy is something one should write down day by day".
 Hence name of this tool is a reference to this great human and hat tip to practical philosophy called Stoicism.

 ## Brief
-After you run `stoic` command utility will:
-- create or open file `<current_year>-<current_month>-<current_day>.txt` in a directory of your choosing (default: ~/Journal/).
-- File will open in a editor you defined in $EDITOR global variable (default: nano)
-- It's possible to define template for a new entry
+Software helps maintain day-to-day journaling habbit by allowing you to:
+- edit current day journal entry with one cli command.
-- Plain-text files with any format (txt, md or anything else)
+- Pick any plain-text format for your journal
+- You need your journal to be format with a certain template?
+- Console editor will to instantly record your thoughts, without missing a single thought
+- Works on Linux and OSX.

 ## Installation

 📥 [Installation](INSTALL.md)

+## Usage
+`stoic`
+Will open todays journal entry in editor

+`stoic about`
+Prints out information about cli app

 ## Configration

-- Editor could be changed by setting $EDITOR global variable.
+- Editor could be changed by setting $EDITOR global variable. (default: nano)
-- Directory for journal could be changed by setting $STOIC_DIR global variable.
+- Directory for journal could be changed by setting $STOIC_DIR global variable. (default: ~/Journal/)
 - Provide file template through $STOIC_TEMPLATE global variable.
-- Provide new extension format through $STOIC_EXT global variables
+- Provide new extension format through $STOIC_EXT global variables. (default: txt)

 ```
 export EDITOR="neovim"